Ministry (band): AmeriKKKant and Moral Hygiene (2016–2022)

-Hopiumforthemasses and upcoming final album (2022–present)
+Hopiumforthemasses and Hate To Go – Take Out or Delivery (2022–present)

 About two weeks after the release of Moral Hygiene, Jourgensen revealed that another Ministry album would "be out in 6-8 months."
 In a March 2022 interview with Metal Edge, Jourgensen said that the album would feature an arena rock-styled sound, and he also hinted at one final Ministry album.
 He reiterated his idea of disbanding Ministry in 2023, expecting the last Ministry material to be a re-recording of their first album With Sympathy.

 In early 2023, Ministry announced a tour with Gary Numan and Front Line Assembly, which lasted from April 20 to May 13, 2023.
 The band performed a cover of Ricky's Hand by Fad Gadget with Numan, on two nights.

 In April 2023, the band played a new song live titled "Goddamn White Trash" from their then-upcoming album Hopium for the Masses, which was planned to be released on August 4.
 However, it was announced that the album (with the new title Hopiumforthemasses) would be released on March 1, 2024.

 In the fall of 2023, Ministry, along with Filter, opened the Freaks on Parade tour, headlined by Alice Cooper and Rob Zombie.
-The tour spanned one month, lasting from August 24, 2023 until September 24, 2023, visiting 19 venues across the United States and Canada.
+The tour spanned one month, lasting from August 24, 2023, until September 24, 2023, visiting 19 venues across the United States and Canada.
 After the Freaks on Parade tour ended, Ministry announced that they would be touring with Gary Numan and Front Line Assembly again for the Hopiumforthemasses Tour, which began on February 27 and ended on April 5, 2024.

 In February 2024, Jourgensen confirmed in an interview with Loudwire that Ministry intended to release one final album and then disband, declaring, "I think it's a good time to stop."
 The band entered the studio in June 2024 to begin work on their seventeenth studio album, and confirmed that same month they were reuniting with multi-instrumentalist Paul Barker 21 years after the latter's departure.
+In July 2024 Roy Mayorga took a hiatus from the band to join Jerry Cantrell on tour and was replaced by KYNG and Strife drummer Pepe Clarke who continues to play with the band.
 On October 7, 2024, Ministry announced that they were signed to Cleopatra Records for the release of their final studio album.

 The band released a collection of re-recorded material from its early days (including re-recorded songs off their first two albums With Sympathy and Twitch), The Squirrely Years Revisited, and "comes ahead of the final new studio album from Ministry in 2026, a record that has Jourgensen teaming up with Paul Barker once again;" on March 28, 2025.

+Ministry's seventeenth and final studio album, Hate to Go – Take Out or Delivery, is due for release on October 30, 2026.
+The band will tour in support of the album, including embarking on the Goodbye Europe tour in April and May 2027.